-The Master of Science in Engineering program in the Graduate School of Engineering seeks to fulfill the mission of Oklahoma Christian University to transform lives for Christian faith, scholarship and service.
+The M.S.E. program in the Graduate School of Engineering seeks to fulfill the mission of Oklahoma Christian University to transform lives for Christian faith, scholarship and service.
 The M.S.E. is a rigorous educational program, with a broad selection of classes that will enhance the abilities of new engineering graduates and practicing professionals who aspire to make significant contributions in technology, innovation, and productivity.
 The program is designed to allow a student to select areas that will add depth and breadth to his or her technical and business knowledge.
-An optional research or applied project allows more specialized study.